WQCD (AM): History

-In 2014, WDLR flipped from Regional Mexican to a gold-based 1970s/80s AC format under the name "Local 1550".
-Until recently, WDLR - along with sister station WQTT in Marysville - had derived a portion of its programming from Scott Shannon's The True Oldies Channel from Cumulus Media Networks.
+In 2014, WDLR flipped from Regional Mexican to a gold-based 1970s/1980s adult contemporary format under the name "Local 1550".
+WDLR - along with sister station WQTT in Marysville - had derived a portion of its programming from Scott Shannon's The True Oldies Channel from Cumulus Media Networks.
 After distributor Cumulus Media Networks discontinued The True Oldies Channel in June 2014, WDLR began programming their music format in-house.